dlops-io/mega-pipeline/translate_text/README.md

 ### Testing your code locally
 * Inside your docker shell make sure you run the following commands:
-* `python clip.py -d` - Should download all the required data from GCS bucket
+* `python cli.py -d` - Should download all the required data from GCS bucket
-* `python clip.py -t` - Should translate text from english to french and save it locally
+* `python cli.py -t` - Should translate text from english to french and save it locally
-* `python clip.py -u` - Should upload the french text to the remote GCS bucket
+* `python cli.py -u` - Should upload the french text to the remote GCS bucket
-* Verify that your uploaded data shows up in the [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/)
+* Verify that your uploaded data shows up in the [Mega Pipeline App](https://ai5-mega-pipeline.dlops.io/)

-### Push Container to Docker Hub
+### OPTIONAL: Push Container to Docker Hub
 * Sign up in Docker Hub and create an [Access Token](https://hub.docker.com/settings/security)
 * Login to the Hub: `docker login -u <USER NAME> -p <ACCESS TOKEN>`
 * Tag the Docker Image: `docker tag translate_text <USER NAME>/translate_text`